-The weighted average lead content of the product can be calculated using information that is provided as part of the manufacturer's submittal under section 3.2.
-For internal threaded products, the wetted surface area shall include 25% of the threaded area(s).
+The weighted average lead content of the wetted component of a product can be calculated using information that is provided as part of the manufacturer's submittal under section 3.2.

 All of the wetted surfaces are to be included in the weighted average lead content calculation, not just those surfaces that contain lead.
 If the weighted average lead content is greater than 0.25%, the manufacturer can replace wetted components containing lead with non-lead materials until the weighted average lead content is less than or equal to 0.25%.